fillip1984/locutus/README.md

   - [x] mini-player
   - [x] player screen track name
 - [x] figure out how to show cover art in either square and book aspect ratios
+- [x] should we default to opening player when selecting an item from continue?
+  - [x] would need to also add a button on player to allow user to go back to the media page